laderast/RBootcamp_old/chapter3.md

 -

 *** =instructions
 Just move on to the next chapter.
-Good job for making it through the chapter!
+Good job for making it through this chapter!
+You're well on your way to becoming a tidyverse ninja!

 *** =hint